 2. Programming Strengthens Whole Brain Thinking

 Each side of the brain is said to control different parts of thinking and information processing.
-The left hemisphere is typically associated with logical, technical, and analytical thinking, whereas the right hemisphere is associated with imagination, artistic, intuitive thinking.
+The left hemisphere is typically associated with logical, technical, and analytical thinking, whereas the right hemisphere is associated with imaginative, artistic, and intuitive thinking.
 We tend to think of creativity as a right-brain function, but the most creative thinkers and problem solvers can effectively engage both hemispheres.
-This idea of marrying “art with science” is what Steve Jobs built Apple on, and it’s this kind of “whole brain” thinking that teachers have been embracing in the classroom by promoting active, project based learning, using everything from 3D printers to sewing machines to encourage kids to create, design and build things.
-Learning programming with a platform like Tynker is particularly powerful because it requires kids to use their technical skills (to build the program) in combination with their artistic and storytelling skills (to design a program that is visually compelling and fun).
+This idea of marrying “art with science” is what Steve Jobs built Apple on, and it’s this kind of whole brain thinking that teachers have been embracing in the classroom by promoting active, project based learning.
+Using a coding platform like Tynker is particularly powerful because it requires kids to use their technical skills to build the program, as well as their artistic and storytelling skills to design a compelling program.

 3. Programming Gives Kids the Confidence to Create

-Like learning a sport or a musical instrument, the cultivation of creativity requires hard work and practice.
-For kids, if the work is confusing, monotonous or the end goal unappealing, the desire to practice weakens.
+Like learning a sport or a musical instrument, cultivating creativity requires hard work and practice.
+For kids, if the work is confusing, monotonous, or the end goal unappealing, the desire to practice weakens.
 Kids must be motivated.
 They need to be in an environment that builds confidence and instills in them a genuine desire to create.
-Kids pick up on technology with shocking ease, so giving them a basic knowledge of programming on a coding platform that is fun and easy to use is one of the best ways they can spend time in practice and actually enjoy the process.
-Learning programming on the right platform, one that is structured, engaging and well paced, puts kids on the path to fluency in the language and logic of programming, and ultimately gives them a springboard to create – to not just play the games that they love, but to create the games they love to play.
-What an amazing gift.
+Kids pick up on technology with shocking ease, so giving them a basic knowledge of programming on a fun, easy-to use platform is one of the best ways to get them to practice (and actually enjoy the process!).
+Learning programming on the right platform – one that is structured, engaging, and well paced – puts kids on the path to fluency in the language and logic of programming.
+Ultimately, it gives them a springboard to create the very games they love to play.
+What an amazing gift!

 Learning to code is very much like learning a new language – it gives kids a fluency not just in technology, but also in the language of creativity.
-Maria Klawe, mathematician, computer scientist and president of Harvey Mudd believes that “coding is today’s language of creativity.
+Maria Klawe (mathematician, computer scientist, and president of Harvey Mudd College) believes that “coding is today’s language of creativity.
 All our children deserve a chance to become creators instead of consumers of computer science.”
 It doesn’t mean they’ll all grow up to be computer programmers.
 Programming is part of the development of a valuable technical and creative skill set that will grow with them into adulthood, enabling them to thrive in our ever growing digital world.
-It’s creativity that lays the foundation for innovation, ingenuity and leadership because it represents the ability to connect existing ideas with new solutions, approaches and concepts.
-And we owe it to our curious and imaginative kids to give them the tools to be the creative thinkers and problem solvers of the next generation.
+It’s creativity that lays the foundation for innovation, ingenuity, and leadership because it represents the ability to connect existing ideas with new approaches.
+And we owe it to our curious, imaginative kids to give them the tools to be the creative thinkers and problem solvers of the next generation.